 On a 5Km run, the Polar M430 tracked quite well with the Polar H10 chest strap.
 The Garmin Fenix 5 was a little slow to wake up (But then I haven’t been impressed with their new Elevate sensor!), after a slow start, the Fenix did get it’s act together thought.
 It’s worth while highlighting that the Polar did read a little high at points compared to the other two devices.

 But the Fenix 5 isn’t really in the same price range as the Polar M430, so another, longer run, with the Garmin ForeRunner 35 instead.
-The Forerunner didn’t cover itself in glory, but this time the Polar M430 have have a few niggles too, particularly, as it appeared to lose the plot towards the end of my sprint at the start of my run.
+The Forerunner didn’t cover itself in glory, but this time the Polar M430 have had a few niggles too, particularly, as it appeared to lose the plot towards the end of my sprint at the start of my run.

 Very much like the Polar M600 before it, it does appear that Polar certainly have a handle on optical heart rate monitoring.
-I’d love to know what their secret sauce is, it’s got to something other than using the six LEDs compared other manufacturers two and three LED units!
+I’d love to know what their secret sauce is; it’s got to something other than using the six LEDs compared other manufacturers two and three LED units!

 One thing that the Polar M430, CANT currently do is 24×7 HRM.
 The optical heart rate is ONLY activated during training sessions.
-You can however request the watch to display your heart rate at any time, by accessing My Heart Rate from the menus.
+You can, however, request the watch to display your heart rate at any time, by accessing My Heart Rate from the menus.

 24×7 optical heart rate monitoring is coming but later in the year via firmware update

-One other tip bit about the Polar optical HRM, which sound great in theory, is the ability to broadcast the heart rate data out to other apps… but I couldn’t manage to get it working for some reason 🙁
+One other tip bit about the Polar optical HRM, which sounds great in theory, is the ability to broadcast the heart rate data out to other apps… but I couldn’t manage to get it working for some reason 🙁

-Smart notifications, are now a requirement on sports watches, as GPS used to be years ago.
+Smart notifications are now a requirement on sports watches, as GPS used to be years ago.
 So they have been shoehorned into the M430 but they slightly rudimentary.
 When a notification comes through to your phone, the M430 gives a little buzz and displays the notification.

 But only one screens worth of info.
 There isn’t a way to see anything more than that.
 Similarly, once you press the button to dismiss that message here is no easily accessible notifications screen for you to look at messages which have been received.
-The is exactly the issue I had on the Suunto Spartan, iftjust seems to be an odd omission.
+The is exactly the issue I had on the Suunto Spartan, it just seems to be an odd omission.

 Staying with the smart watch vibe, you can now also chose from various watch faces (four in total) which are accessed by long pressing the top button

 Although I’ve actually kept the standard out of the box watch face.
-Liking the small bar that moves up the screen with my activity, and partially as I’m being shamed into moving as the little man on the screen sits down.
+Liking the small bar that moves up the screen with my activity, and partially as I’m being shamed into moving like the little man on the screen sits down.

-I’ll be honest, this little seated person design if far more compelling to me than any *buzz* MOVE notifications.
+I’ll be honest, this little-seated person design if far more compelling to me than any *buzz* MOVE notifications.
 But that might just be me!

 Polar M430 Conclusion